Non-quasiconvex subgroups of hyperbolic groups via Stallings-like techniques: Main Construction

 Let $H$ be a subgroup of $W_\Gamma$ generated by a finite set $T$ of words in $W_\Gamma$, and let $R$ be the rose graph associated to $T$.
 Let $\overline R$ be the generalization of $R$ with respect to $\Delta$.
 Let $l_1, \dots, l_m$ be a set of loops in $\overline R$, based at the base vertex, which generate $\pi_1(\overline R)$, and let $\overline T = \{w_1, \dots, w_m\}$ be the set of labels of these loops.
 We define the \textit{generalization $\overline H$ of $H$ with respect to $\Delta$ and $T$} to be the finitely generated subgroup of $W_\Delta$ that is generated by $\overline T$.
 We remark that the isomorphism class of $\overline H$ very much depends on $T$ and $\Delta$, but not on $\overline T$.
 When there is no confusion regarding $T$ and $\Delta$, we simply say that $\overline H$ is the generalization of $H$.
 We will always use the bar notation as such to denote the generalization of a group.

 \begin{thm} Let $\Gamma$ be a simplicial graph, and let $\Delta$ be a $\Gamma$-partite graph.
 Let $H$ be a subgroup of $W_\Gamma$ generated by a finite set $T$ of words in $W_\Gamma$, and let $\overline H < W_\Delta$ be its generalization with respect to $\Delta$ and $T$.
 Then \begin{enumerate} \item $H$ is quasiconvex in $W_\Gamma$ if and only if $\overline H$ is quasiconvex in $W_\Delta$, where quasiconvexity is with respect to the standard generating sets of $W_\Gamma$ and $W_\Delta$ respectively. \item If $H$ is torsion-free, then so is $\overline H$. \item If $H$ is not normal in $W_\Gamma$, then $\overline H$ is not normal in $W_\Delta$. \item Suppose additionally that $W_{\Gamma}$ does not split as a product with a finite factor (equivalently, there does not exist a vertex of $V(\G)$ which is adjacent to every other vertex of $V(\G)$).
-Then $H$ is a finite index subgroup of $W_\Gamma$ if and only if $\overline H$ is a finite index subgroup of $W_\Delta$. \end{enumerate} Additionally, if $\Delta$ does not contain induced $4$-cycles (resp.~$3$-cycles), then $W_\Delta$ is hyperbolic (resp.~$2$-dimensional). \end{thm} \begin{proof} The claims regarding $W_\Delta$ being hyperbolic or $2$-dimensional follow from a theorem of Moussong \cite{Moussong} and by definition respectively.
+Then $H$ is a finite index subgroup of $W_\Gamma$ if and only if $\overline H$ is a finite index subgroup of $W_\Delta$. \end{enumerate} Additionally, if $\Delta$ does not contain induced $4$-cycles, (resp.~$3$-cycles), then $W_\Delta$ is hyperbolic (resp.~$2$-dimensional). \end{thm}

+Recall that an induced cycle is a cycle which is equal to the subgraph induced by its vertices.

+\begin{proof} The claims regarding $W_\Delta$ being hyperbolic or $2$-dimensional follow from a theorem of Moussong \cite{Moussong} and by definition respectively.

 Let $R$ be the rose graph associated to $T$.
 Let $\overline R$ be the generalization of $R$, and let $\overline T$ be the set of labels of a finite set of generators of $\pi_1(\overline R, B)$, where $B$ is the base vertex.
 By definition, the generalization $\overline H$ is generated by $\overline T$.
 Let $R'$ be the rose graph associated to $\overline T$.
 It readily follows that $\overline R$ can be obtained from $R'$ by a sequence of fold operations.
 In particular, a completion of $\overline R$ is a completion of $\overline H$.